Zhengtong Emperor Zhu Qizhen — Captive of both Nomadic Enemy and His Own Brother

 Catastrophic Loss of the Ming Empire

-This was the Tumu Fortress Crisis in the year 1449, the first but biggest military failure since Ming Dynasty was established 81 years ago.
+This was the Tumu Fortress Crisis in the year 1449, the first but biggest military failure since the Ming Dynasty was established 81 years ago.

 Many intelligent civil ministers were slaughtered in that battle, many excellent warriors and generals sacrificed their lives protecting Zhu Qizhen.

-Zhang Fu (1375 — 1449), the best marshal at that time, who had won many large scale wars that expanded Ming’s territory and had been invincible, here in the Tumu Fortress, sacrificed for the young emperor that had never listened to his correct advices.
+Zhang Fu (1375 — 1449), the best marshal at that time, who had won many large scale wars that expanded Ming’s territory and had been invincible, here in the Tumu Fortress, sacrificed for the young emperor that had never listened to his correct advice.

 About 60,000 to 70,000 good soldiers were massacred there, most of whom even didn’t have a chance to fight back.
-The rest of them were injured, or captured along with Zhu Qizhen.
+The rest of them were injured or captured along with Zhu Qizhen.

 Ming Empire’s powerful main force, the troop that his great grandfather Emperor Zhu Di established and had been invincible for decades, along with countless resources that provided support to this army, were all perished in this battle.

-This was a turning point of the Ming Dynasty in the history of China, when Ming Empire changed into defense mode in the northern borders.
+This was a turning point of the Ming Dynasty in the history of China when Ming Empire changed into defense mode in the northern borders.